calaverastech/snmpsniffer/README.md

 You can also contact support@calaverastech.com with your bug reports, features and suggestions.
 Our google group is https://groups.google.com/forum/?hl=en#!forum/calaverascoding .
 Subscribe directly or subscribe from https://www.calaverastech.com/company to be added.

-Copyright (c) 2015 Calaveras Technologies www.calaverastech.com
+Copyright (c) 2015 Calaveras Technologies Inc www.calaverastech.com